Backpage.com founder Michael Lacey sentenced to 5 years in prison, fined $3M for money laundering

 Lacey’s lawyers say their client was focused on running an alternative newspaper chain and wasn’t involved in day-to-day operations of Backpage.

-But during Wednesday’s sentencing, Humetewa told Lacey that he was aware of the allegations against Backpage and did nothing.
+But Humetewa told Lacey during Wednesday’s sentencing he was aware of the allegations against Backpage and did nothing.

-“In the face of all this, you held fast,” the judge said.
+“In the face of all this, you held fast,” Humetewa said.
 “You didn’t do a thing.”

 Prosecutors said the three defendants were motivated by greed, promoted prostitution while masquerading as a legitimate classified business and misled anti-trafficking organizations and law enforcement officials about the true nature of Backpage’s business model.